lucas11222/Lucas11Settings/about.md

 # Lucas11 Settings

 So this is my fist Geode mod.
-For now therse not much to do but im gonna change this when i fully relese this.
+I add things that i like and also add features that you wanna. idk what to put here